The Birdwood Gully Round Walk in Springwood

 Sphinx Memorial to Bobbin Head Loop (Via Warrimoo Track)

-Sphinx Memorial to Bobbin Head loop (via Warrimoo Track)
+Sphinx Memorial to Bobbin Head Loop

-The 10 km Sphinx Memorial to Bobbin Head loop via Warrimoo Track is an exciting bushwalk through various landscapes in Ku-ring-gai Chase NP.
+The 10 km Sphinx Memorial to Bobbin Head Loop via Warrimoo Track is an exciting bushwalk through various landscapes in Ku-ring-gai Chase NP.

 The first half of the walk follows the shoreline of Cowan Creek, while the second half is mostly a fire trail through a thriving forest of gum trees.